How to treat genital herpes, medication and traditional methods. Genital herpes in women: where does it come from and how dangerous it is

 The localized form of infection provokes the appearance and development of:

-• keratoconjunctivitis - an ophthalmic disease of an inflammatory nature;
+• keratoconjunctivitis is an ophthalmological disease of inflammatory nature;

 Experts have noticed that infected children often suffer from neurological disorders.